 Theory

-Atomistic MD (molecular dynamics) simulations of 1H relaxation & diffusion and GCMC (Grand canonical Monte Carlo) simulations of realistic kerogen models, without any NMR relaxation models and without any free parameters
+Atomistic MD (molecular dynamics) simulations of NMR relaxation & diffusion and GCMC (Grand canonical Monte Carlo) simulations of realistic kerogen models, without any NMR relaxation models and without any free parameters

 Motivation

 The cumulative US dry shale gas production is ≈ 250 TCF (eia.gov), which is primarily composed of methane (≈ 5 Gt).
-This gives an estimate of the vast existing capacity for hydrogen (≈ 0.6 Gt) geostorage or carbon dioxide (≈ 13 Gt) geostorage in partially depleted gas shale reservoirs.
+This gives an estimate of the vast existing capacity for hydrogen (≈ 600 Mt) geostorage or carbon dioxide (≈ 13 Gt) geostorage in partially depleted gas shale reservoirs.

-Natural gas dissolves in kerogen by creating gas-filled nanopores in the kerogen matrix, thereby causing the kerogen to swell.
+Furthermore, natural gas dissolves in kerogen by creating gas-filled nanopores in the kerogen matrix, thereby causing the kerogen to swell.
 The dissolved gas in kerogen is typically neglected in reserve estimates of gas shales.
-Recovery of dissolved gas could increase ultimate recovery by ≈20% (Etminan et al. 2014), and is promising for utilization and subsequent geostorage of carbon dioxide.
+Recovery of dissolved gas could increase ultimate recovery by ≈ 20% (Etminan et al. 2014), and is promising for utilization of carbon dioxide, and subsequent geostorage.